xebia-functional/macroid/macroid-docs/src/main/tut/docs/guide/Snails.md

 ## Standard snails

 A number of standard snails are included.
-You can always find them in the [scaladoc](../api/core/macroid/Snails$.html).
+You can always find them in the [source in github](https://github.com/47deg/macroid/blob/master/macroid-core/src/main/scala/macroid/Snails.scala).
 Note that all these snails can be imported with `import macroid.FullDsl._` or just `import macroid.Snails._`.

 A quick rundown: